Private Kindergarten Through Second Grade - Our Primary Curriculum

 We teach our primary children to satisfy their physical, psychological, and emotional needs.
 Physically, we instruct them to explore the world through movement.
 Through physical movement, carefully directed and individualized activities, the children develop independence, self-confidence, and self-control.
 Responsibility and independence give the children an understanding that they matter in this world.

-Our approach to the education of kindergarten through second grade can be understood as a bridge between a Montessori education and the customized approach seen in our upper grade levels:
+Our approach to the education of kindergarten through second grade can be understood as a bridge between a Montessori education and the customized individual education approach seen in our upper grade levels:

 Montessori Based Thinking in the Primary Program

 At Vine, questions and engagement are encouraged, allowing students to fully experience their work and express their feelings comfortably within a group.
 Students learn to communicate openly and honestly.
 We also validate our student’s feelings, emotions, and frustrations.
 Knowing that each student handles their emotions differently, we discuss a variety of coping strategies, then help each child discover specific the tools that work best for him or her.